-If you are a new user you will need to register and create a new Career Services account.
+If you are a new user you will need to register an account.
 If you already have an account, simply log in and follow the prompts to complete your application.

 Add your contact details, work history, education, skills and your resumé to the 'My Profile' section of your account.

 Please note: the Library is unable to accept applications from any ex-Victorian public sector employee who has accepted a Voluntary Departure Package from a Government organisation, within three calendar years from the date of their resignation or retirement.
-Visit the Victorian Government Careers website for more information on eligibility to apply for Government jobs.
+Find out more about eligibility to apply for Government jobs.